Brabow/New_MoulPack/README.md

 - More scrap
   - Groan tube
   - Blahaj
-    - Playing with it for too long can cause an excess of estrogens
+    - ~~Playing with it for too long can cause an excess of estrogens~~ [removed due to lags for some]
   - Some more easter eggs
+- Bodycams
 - Metric units and 24h clock
 - Other players can join while the ship is in orbit
   - This can cause a bug showing the wrong names on the monitor, restarting the lobby is the only known fix
+- Chess table (yes)
 - Spectate enemies in the death screen by pressing E
+  - Talk as enemies to scare people
 - The capacity of inhalers and spray bottles is now displayed
 - Press - or + (not on the numpad) to change the volume of entertaining electric devices
 - Mirror added (you can buy it anytime in the shop)
   - ⚠️ Some suits with an effect of transparent glass can cause lags when shown in the mirror (they've been removed from the pack)
+  - Clients' cosmetics can be invisible to other clients
 - Better spray bottles
   - Sharper spray
   - Erase by pressing E while drawing